 Finest’s dam dam Wie Princess is also the dam of St. Moritz Jr. Some say he shows even more beauty, charm and movement than his older half brother.

 Finest completed a very good 30-day SPT at Munster, with a breeding value of 138 points.
 He has scored as high as 9 in competition, and qualified for the Bundeschampionates (4 and 5 year olds) with top scores.
 His offspring are very correct and beautiful, including many Champion foals, SPT mares and licensed sons.
 He is true to his bloodlines!
-We are expecting a “Finest” foal, from Giada, in April 2019.
+We have been delighted with our 2019 “Finest” filly “Fine Art“, from Giada, and have bred back for a full sibling in April 2020.
 Video below:

 D’Avie – Don Juan de Hus / Londonderry / Walt Disney, 2012

-Six Year Old World Young Horse Champion, 2018, D’Avie is a radiantly beautiful Hanoverian stallion, with a performance pedigree extraordinaire!
+Six Year Old World Young Horse Champion, 2018 and Seven Year Old World Young Horse Champion 2019, D’Avie is a radiantly beautiful Hanoverian stallion, with a performance pedigree extraordinaire!
 He dazzles with his gaits, magnificence and natural grace.